-The weather is getting colder, and you might be worrying about the cats you see wandering outside in your neighborhood.
-They might be feral cats, cats who sneaked away from home and got lost, strays, or abandoned cats.
+The weather is getting colder, with an arctic bast in full swing.
+You might be worrying about the cats you see wandering outside in your neighborhood.
+They might be feral cats, cats who sneaked away from home and got lost, strays, or even abandoned animals.

-You may not know how they got there, but no matter how resourceful these cats might be, they could all use a little help surviving the winter, especially if you live in a colder environment where it snows.
+You may not know how they got there, but no matter how resourceful these cats might be, they could all use a little help surviving the winter.
+That’s especially true if you live in a colder environment where it snows.

-Helping these cats won’t take much time, and the kitties will be grateful for your efforts.
+Helping these cats won’t take much time, and the felines will be grateful for your efforts.
 Here are a few tips to keep outdoor cats safe in the cold winter months.

 You can go simple or fancy.
 You can buy a shelter online or at your local pet store, or you can even make your own.
 Whatever you end up using, make sure it’s dry and well-insulated.

 - Larger isn’t always better, since a smaller enclosure can do a better job at trapping the heat coming from the cat’s body.